 The common physical activity advice given to pregnant women is to walk, walk, and walk some more.
 This is great advice if you enjoy it and if it feels good on your body.
 Unfortunately, for many pregnant women, walking can often irritate the SI joints.

 Here are my recommendations if your client’s symptoms are flaring up when she goes for a walk:

-Play with the pace and step length.
 If a client is typically a fast walker and is noticing symptoms, suggest walking at a slower, more leisurely pace.
-Walking at a slower pace can also be incredibly relaxing and can help balance stress hormones.
-1, 2 She can also try shortening her step length, taking shorter steps instead of stepping far in front of her body to see if that helps reduce symptoms.
+Walking at a slower pace can also be incredibly relaxing and can help balance stress hormones.1,2 She can also try shortening her step length, taking shorter steps instead of stepping far in front of her body to see if that helps reduce symptoms.

 Your clients might have specific issues come up with certain patterns of movement in their workouts.
 Commonly, this occurs in unilateral and lateral exercises.

 Examples of unilateral exercises are split squats, lunge variations, step-ups, or upper body exercises such as standing rows and chest presses done in a split stance position.